Stephenlaye2/hadoop/README.md

 2. Install.
 Follow the instructions based on your OS.
 If you are using Ubuntu, I recommend you download and install from the Ubuntu Software Center.

-3. Download the Ubuntu OS version 18.
+3. Download the Ubuntu OS version 18:
   [Click here to download](http://old-releases.ubuntu.com/releases/18.04.4/ubuntu-18.04-desktop-amd64.iso)
 4. Create a new VM in your Oracle Virtualbox and install the Ubuntu 18.
 Follow the instructions.
-5. (Optional) After the installation, clone the newly install VM.
+5. (Optional) After the installation, clone the newly install VM (for backup in case something goes wrong).

 ### 2. Install Java, Hadoop, Kafka, Spark
-1. Update your packages
+1. Update your packages:
    <pre><code>sudo apt-get update</code>
-2. Install Git
+2. Install Git:
    <pre><code>sudo apt-get install git -y</code>
-3. Let's clone a repository on the desktop.
+3. Let's clone a repository on the desktop:
    <pre><code>cd ~/Desktop
    sudo git clone https://github.com/dseneh-eit/Hadoop</code></pre>